jhpyle/docassemble/_docs/config.md

 If this directive is not set, the value of `root` will be used to create URLs to uploaded files and static files.

+Whether there will be a performance benefit to using a dedicated file server is not certain.

 ## google